playerjmr/ps2homebrewstore/docs/pc-tools/index.md

     [![mymc++_pic](assets/mymc++.png)](https://github.com/Adubbz/mymcplusplus){:target="_blank" .md-button .md-button--stretch }

-    mymc++ is a PlayStation 2 memory card manager for use with .ps2 images created by PCSX2, as well as .mc2 files created by the MemCard PRO2 and .mcd created by SD2PSX
+    MyMC++ is a PlayStation 2 memory card manager for use with .ps2 images created by PCSX2, as well as .mc2 files created by the MemCard PRO2 and .mcd created by SD2PSX

 -   __MyMC++ Advanced GUI__